sdelvalle57/holochain_multisig/Readme.md

             module.exports = {
                 client: {
                     name: 'Holochain Multisig [web]',
-                service: `the name of your service set in https://engine.apollographql.com/`, },
+                    service: `the name of your service set in `https://engine.apollographql.com/, },
             };

-    In the server folder
+    In the server folder:

             module.exports = {
                 service: {
-                name: `the name of your service set in https://engine.apollographql.com/` }
+                    name: `the name of your service set in `https://engine.apollographql.com/ }
             }